 If several staff need access to the same systems, can I submit one form for all users?

-At this time, no. While there is a Group Request form available in ServiceNow, that form does not leverage the unique workflow for SMPH that assures compliance and authorization steps are also completed.
+At this time, there is no group request for SMPH employees.
+While there is a Group Request form available in ServiceNow, that form does not leverage the unique workflow for SMPH that assures compliance and authorization steps are completed.

 How do I attach additional documentation to the CSAR?